ldtteam/MinecoloniesWiki/source/workers/researcher.md

   </div>
 </div>

-Welcome to the Researcher's Information Site.

-The Researcher works at the University and researches various upgrades for the Colony.
-There are 3 main focus': Combat, Civilian and Technology.
-Each focus' has it's own subcategories.
+The Researcher works at the University and researches various upgrades for your colony.
+There are 3 main focuses: Combat, Civilian and Technology.
+Each focus has its own subcategories.

-Each new research has it's own requirements.
-Certain buildings need to be at a specific level or higher, they cost items to research and take time to research.
-Each item will state what is needed and how long it takes to research.
-The time is in real world time.
+Each new research has its own requirements.
+Certain buildings need to be at a specific level or higher, certain items are needed, and researches take time.
+Each research will state what is needed and how long it takes to research.
+The time is real-world time spent in-game.

 The Researcher will not learn new things on their own, you must tell them what to research.

-Click here for full information about the [University's hut](../buildings/university) block and using your [Building Tool](../items/buildingtool).
-Once the hut is placed, the Researcher will be automatically assigned (or you can manually assign one with the best [Traits](../systems/workerinfo) for a Researcher if you changed this in the setting tab in the [Town Hall's GUI](../../source/buildings/townhall).

-You now officially have a University Researcher, **CONGRATULATIONS!**